 BOLLYWOOD FEAST

-Serve the Bombay potatoes alongside the chicken slices.
+Serve the Bombay potatoes alongside the Chicken slices.
 Spoon over the homemade raita.
 Make a bed of the rinsed green leaves, top with the garlicky green beans, and sprinkle over crispy onions.
 Delish, Chef!

-GARAM MASALA CHICKEN
+GARAM MASALA Chicken

 Preheat the oven to 200°C. Mix together a drizzle of oil, seasoning, the garam masala, and 1 ½ tbsp of yoghurt in a bowl.
-Add the chicken breasts and toss until fully coated in the marinade.
+Add the Chicken breasts and toss until fully coated in the marinade.
 Leave to marinate for at least 10-15 minutes.

 BOMBAY POTATO TIME!